plurid/plurid/docs/ENGINE_PRODUCT_FUSION.md

    is what would catch the NEXT one of these.
 2. ~~§1 — the configuration surface.~~ **Done.** It unblocks plane names, the palette, `renderEmpty`, persistence and observation; the workarounds carried in dechat can be deleted as it adopts them.
-3. §2 — identity.
-Unblocks programmatic arrangement and removes a workaround shared by two products.
+3. ~~§2 — identity.~~ **Done.** Unblocks programmatic arrangement and removes a workaround shared by two products, once each adopts it.
-4. §3, §4, §5 — in whatever order a product needs them.
+4. §4, §5 — and the rest of §3 — in whatever order a product needs them.

 Publishing the `view.addPlane` fix is independent and should not wait for any of this.